asimsarwar/python-course/python-openai-javascript-api/README.md

 7. Click on play icon on the top right side inside Vs code.
 8. OR Please see the attached run-python-project-vs-code.png file.

-# OR Please see the attached run-python-project-vs-code.png file.

 # Javascript require package:
 1. Must install Node.js
 2. npm install dotenv